 His second fight with Mitsurugi is definitely this.
 After learning that Steal won't be as likely to work, he just uses magic to freeze Kyouya's sword to its sheath, lunges at him, uses magic to shoot water at his face, then freezes his face, leaving him to suffocate if his comrades don't help thaw him out.

-Kazuma and his friends crashes Alderp and Darkness' wedding, pays off Darkness' debts and escape with her.
+Kazuma and his friends crash Alderp and Darkness' wedding, pay off Darkness' debts and escape with her.
 That is all.

 Actually, there's a bit more to it.
 Turns out the whole thing was a gambit by the resident Magnificent Bastard Vanir.
 Knowing that the Dustiness household was going to fall into trouble soon he gave Kazuma a warning to continue designing items that would sell easily.
 Once Kazuma learns of the debt, he puts his creative talents into overdrive, coming up with every idea he can think of and sells the intellectual properties to each and every single one of them to who else but Vanir.
 Because of this, Kazuma has enough money to pay off Alderp preventing the wedding from happening and creating some very lovely dark emotions to feed on.
 Even if Kazuma failed in his endeavor, Vanir at the very least got the intellectual rights to some very useful items.

 She manages to recognize Ragcraft, one of the Demon Generals, who uses his Doppelganger powers to disguise as Kazuma and kills him with one hit...
 AGAIN!
-Kazuma is glad that he consider Iris as his little sister than flirting with her otherwise it will end very bad.
+Kazuma is glad that he consider Iris as his little sister since flirting with her will end very bad.

 The web novel's final confrontation against the Demon Lord :